Frequently Asked Questions

 Every client is different so we start by taking a look at the bigger picture of your financial assets while comparing your long-term goals to how your current savings, income and expenses may or may not have you on track.
 I seek to get everything organized in on central spot - your client website - so we can then allocate your investments properly and work on financial planning objectives.
 It is paramount you are properly allocated according to your ability and willingness to tolerate risk.
 Most financial mistakes are purely psychological biases so it's important I get to know what makes clients tick and only then can we begin to effectively measure and reach goals.

 I like to work with regular, hard-working people ready to get their hands a little bit dirty when it comes to reaching their goals.
-There will be forms to fill out to transfer an account, and there might be some new technology to learn.
+There will be forms to fill out, documents to gather, questionnaires to fill out and there might be some new technology to learn.
 But there is major "sweat equity" created when clients take ownership of their financial lives.

 I get a huge kick out of reversing the trend of high-cost, low-value financial "advice" one client at a time.